oortcloud/meteorite/README.md

 Any dependency listed without specifying a branch, tag or ref will use the repo's master branch.
 If `meteor` is not specified at all the latest release will be used.

-## Usage
+## Example usage

-Install everything in `smart.json` and run a project-specific copy of `meteor` (*run* is the default and therefore optional)
+See looks and works just like `meteor`!

-    mrt run
+    mrt run --port=8888

-Just install everything listed in `smart.json`, but don't run any underlying `meteor` command
+You can also *just* install everything listed in `smart.json` without running any underlying `meteor` command

     mrt install